 Assembly of the tools is as shown in Greg’s instructions, except that the Tool Board sits on top of the feet of the modified Hemera Dock Bracket and Hemera PCF Duct V6, using the longer screws with the nylon washers under the heads.

 Attach 1m of 5A red/black cable to the VIN connector.
 The wires to the power connector only just clear the dock.
+[UPDATE: we’ve moved the connector down a few mm on later production tool boards to provide greater clearance.]
 Use a zip tie to hold them clear.

 The cable from the Hemera extruder motor must be terminated in a 4-pin JST PH connector to plug into the tool board.
 Make sure you get the connections in the same order as on the original 4-way Dupont plug.
 If you forget, pins 1-2-3-4 on the Tool Board must connect to pins 1-4-3-6 on the motor.